ferreia/coursera.gcd.proj/README.md

 2. tidy.txt - the output file with the result of the analysis

 ### run_analysis.R
 For simplicity, all the data files were copied to a single directory ignoring the directory structure in the supplied zip file.
-To execture the script using the directories, one could replace the files names with the full path name.
+To execute the script using the directories, one could replace the files names with the full path name.

 The script starts by loading the features data from a file and proceeds to remove all the entries that do not refer to a standard deviation or a mean.
 This is achieved by selecting only the columns that have '-std()' or '-mean()' as a substring.
 It also replaces all '-' with '.'.